NachtRaveVL/Lepton-FLiR-Arduino/README.md

 In this example, we enable debug output support.

-If one uncomments the line below inside the main header file, debug output support will be enabled and the printModuleInfo() method will become available.
+If one uncomments the line below inside the main header file (or defines it via custom build flag), debug output support will be enabled and the printModuleInfo() method will become available.
 Calling this method will display information about the module itself, including initalized states, register values, current settings, etc. Additionally, all library calls being made will display internal debug information about the structure of the call itself.
 An example of this output is shown below.

 In LeptonFLiR.h:
 ```Arduino